abelbriggs1/tm2pc-reveng/doc/control_flow/1_main.md

-# Main
+This file documents the beginning of execution, the entry point `WinMain`, and the `main` function.

-This file documents the beginning of execution and the entry point `WinMain`.
+# WinMain

 `WinMain` is located at `0x004A8B04` in the executable and acts as the entry point.
 Since TM2PC runs on the Watcom runtime, there's some setup first, but nothing particularly